 Most companies require line installers and repairers to have a high school diploma or equivalent.
 Employers prefer candidates with basic knowledge of algebra and trigonometry.
 In addition, technical knowledge of electricity or electronics obtained through military service, vocational programs, or community colleges can also be helpful.

 Many community colleges offer programs in telecommunications, electronics, or electricity.
 Some programs work with local companies to offer 1-year certificates that emphasize hands-on fieldwork.

 More advanced 2-year associate’s degree programs provide students with a broad knowledge of the technology used in telecommunications and electrical utilities.
 These programs offer courses in electricity, electronics, fiber optics, and microwave transmission.

 Electrical line installers and repairers often must complete apprenticeships or other employer training programs.
-These programs, which can last up to 5 years, combine on-the-job training with technical instruction and are sometimes administered jointly by the employer and the union representing the workers.
-For example, the National Joint Apprenticeship and Training Committee offers apprenticeship programs in four specialty areas.
+These programs, which can last up to 3 years, combine on-the-job training with technical instruction and are sometimes administered jointly by the employer and the union representing the workers.
+For example, the Electrical Training Alliance offers apprenticeship programs in four specialty areas.
 The basic qualifications to enter an apprenticeship program are as follows: